mitvis/website/src/routes/pubs/between-formal-informal.md

 By contrast, you can capture ephemeral data (like sketches or images) in a freeform way, then iteratively add annotations for computation when needed.
 Meanwhile, your formal code can handle unknown attributes, calling on AI or user input if necessary.
 A workflow might be:

 1. **Capture Receipts**: You snap photos of each receipt.
 Initially, these are purely informal images.
-2. **Gradually Add Metadata:** Later, you or an automated tool tags each photo with attributes such as <span class='inline-code'>date</span>.
+2. **Gradually Add Metadata:** Later, you or an automated tool tags each photo with attributes such as `date`.
 The images now have partial structure.
 3. **Reference Dynamic Attributes in Code:** In a semi-formal environment, you could write:

     ```tsx